Motsai/latero/README.md

 **Note**: This repository is not officially maintained by Motsai.
 If you have requests for additional features or issues with the software, it should be addressed to the official maintainers of that software.

-##Starting up the Latero Controller box
-1. Plug the box into a 12V DC 1.5 Amp Power supply.
-2. Press the power button to the 'ON' position.
-3. At the time of startup, the STAT LED should turn orange.
-This means that the system is booting up.
-4. Once it is done booting up, the LED should turn either red if the head is disconnected from the box, or green if the head was connected.
-5. If the tactile head was not connected, now is the time to connect it.
-6. When the tactile head is connected, you can start the latero program on the PC.

 ##Indication LEDs
 ![Latero front](http://i.imgur.com/5UgTBS7.jpg)